Wellness and Recovery

 - Community Involvement

-In February 2012, the Board of Trustees adopted an aggressive five year strategic plan to map the way to the future, embracing and moving the organization to a “Wellness and Recovery” model.
+The Board of Trustees adopted an aggressive five year strategic plan to map the way to the future, embracing and moving the organization to a “Wellness and Recovery” model.
 The strategic goals are supported by a set of strategic objectives and initiatives, organizational performance measures, and an implementation plan.

 Empower Members to Lead The Castle